Content Strategy

 Feature Option A Option B

-Mode Web Fast Research Drive Fast Research Web Deep Research
+Mode Fast Research Deep Research

-Source Live web Your Google Drive Live web
+Source Live web Live web (background)

-Audio Overviews, the original viral feature, refined
+Audio Overviews: the original viral feature

-Workflow 1: One research report, ten assets
+Workflow 1: One research report, multiple distribution assets

 Workflow 2: Sales call corpus to ICP messaging